marijanbeg/2021-paper-jupyter-reproducible-workflows/README.md

 This repository contains all the necessary data and information required to reproduce Figure 3 in:

 - M. Beg, J. Belin, T. Kluyver, A. Konovalov, M. Ragan-Kelley, N. Thiéry, and H. Fangohr.
-Using Jupyter for reproducible scientific workflows. <journal, vol, page> (2021).
+Using Jupyter for reproducible scientific workflows. *Computing in Science & Engineering* **36**, 36-46 (2021).

 ## Binder